-Hrithik Roshan Lands In A Legal Trouble; Booked In A Case Of Cheating By Hyderabad Police
+Hrithik Roshan Lands In Legal Trouble; Booked In Case Of Cheating By Hyderabad Police

 Hrithik Roshan has found himself in predicament yet again as the actor is booked in a case of cheating by Hyderabad police.
 A complaint was lodged by one of the users of the Cult.Fit that the company had advertised about guaranteeing weight loss and daily work out sessions, but has failed to keep their promise.